Male Depression And Anxiety Symptoms Are More Painful Than Stepping On A Lego...

 It’s more than being nervous about a big presentation in front of your boss.

 It includes ongoing feelings of worry and fear.
 It can feel like a hamster wheel of impending doom.

-These symptoms make it hard, or nearly impossible, to concentrate.
+These weird anxiety symptoms make it hard, or nearly impossible, to concentrate.
 You may have difficulty being in a social setting, working, or even sleeping.

 Here are some physical signs that you are struggling with anxiety or panic: